10 Best YouTube Alternatives to Host Your Videos

 Why You Can’t Ignore Video Marketing

-In addition to that, advertisers are willing to pay top dollar to get their ads in front of all those eyeballs.
+In addition, advertisers are willing to pay top dollar to get their ads in front of those audiences.

-According to Wyzowl, 86% of marketers and businesses have used video as a growth tool, and Statista reports that only in the U.S alone last year advertisers paid over $35 billion for programmatic video ads.
+According to Wyzowl, 91% of marketers and businesses have used video as a growth tool.
+Statista also reports that advertisers paid over $191.3 billion for programmatic video ads in the U.S. alone in 2024.

-So you get the idea, video marketing is huge, and it’s only going to get bigger as we move on with time.
+So you get the idea: video marketing is huge, and it’s only going to get bigger as time goes on.

-However, many content producers have recently realized that they can’t only rely on YouTube, so they are looking for alternative video-sharing platforms to help them continue growing and monetizing, and reaching out to as many people as possible.
+However, many content producers have recently realized that they can’t rely on YouTube alone.
+This has led to a search for other serious options to help them continue growing and monetizing.

 Reasons to look for YouTube alternatives